 If you are interested in learning with us, we encourage you to contact us, so we can keep in touch about when new courses will commence.

-If you are currently enrolled or interested in studying at VACCHO, please feel free to contact us at any time for further information.
+If you are currently enrolled or interested in studying at VACCHO, please feel free to contact us for further information.

 Our Education and Training Unit, is a Registered Training Organisation (RTO) and is registered with the Australian Skills and Qualifications Authority (ASQA) and complies with the National VET Regulator Act and National VET Qualify Framework.